 Not everyone is transacting millions over a single transaction.
-In fact, the smaller payments are more commonly witnessed.
+In fact, smaller payments are more commonly witnessed.
 But the substantial payment fees of Bitcoin and Ethereum doesn’t seem that much friendly to the smaller amounts.
-On the other hand, DAG is perfectly suitable to the smaller ones because of the negligible transaction fees.
+On the other hand, DAG is perfectly suitable for the smaller ones because of the negligible transaction fees.

 Chapter-7: Other Types of Consensus Algorithms

 While people were debating the topic – Proof-of-Work vs. Proof-of-Stake, the creator of Litecoin and three other authors thought of something brilliant.
 They asked the world a simple question – why can’t combine the PoW and PoS instead of making them battle each other?

 Thus, the idea of a fascinating hybrid came to the world – Proof-of-Activity.
 It combines the best two features – more secured against any attack and not a not power-hungry system.